 If ratified by the US Senate and Russia’s Parliament, the new treaty will replace the 1991 Start, which expired last December.

 Both the United States and Russia also have thousands of nuclear weapons that are not officially deployed and are kept in stockpiles.

 The treaty negotiations became bogged down by various disagreements, particularly over US missile defence plans that Russia opposes.
-Obama said the two sides had agreed to step up talks on the US defence plan for Europe.

 Russia has said it could opt out of the new treaty if it feels threatened by the US missile defence and the Kremlin reaffirmed on Thursday that the treaty only has “life” if US limits missile defence

 The new US-Russian treaty will have broad implications for global security, Medvedev said shortly after he arrived in Prague on Wednesday night.

 “The treaty is an important document on which the overall situation in nuclear disarmament depends to a great extent—and so does, speaking in general, the overall situation on the planet,” Medvedev said.